Superbike | OASIS LLC |

 FREEDOM RYDER spares no expense when it comes to using only the finest components and materials.
 When you own a Superbike handcycle, you don't just own a handcycle - you own the best.

 The risk of injury is even greater unless you always: 1.
 Wear a helmet, 2.
+Wear gloves, 3.
+Wear protective clothing, 4.
+Make sure the handcycle is properly adjusted for your size and weight.
+If you have any question about adjustment, call or e-mail us.

 Be careful and have fun !